 If the scalar value is greater than 1(M111) and less than the order, r, of the negotiated group, scalar validation succeeds; otherwise, it fails.
 Element validation depends on the type of group.
 For FFC groups, the element shall be an integer greater than 1 and less than the prime number p minus 1, (p – 1), and the scalar operation of the element and the order of the group, r, shall equal 1 modulo the prime number p.
 If either of these conditions does not hold, element validation fails; otherwise, it succeeds.
 For ECC groups, both the x- and y-coordinates of the element shall be non-negative integers less than the prime number p, and the two coordinates shall produce a valid point on the curve satisfying the group’s curve definition, not being equal to the “point at the infinity.”
 If either of those conditions does not hold, element validation fails; otherwise, element validation succeeds.

-If either scalar validation or element validation fails, the STA shall reject the peer’s authentication.
-If both the scalar and element from the peer’s SAE Commit message are successfully validated, a shared secret element, K, shall be derived using the scalar and element (peer-commit-scalar and PEER-COMMIT-ELEMENT, respectively) from the peer’s SAE Commit message and the STA’s secret value.
+If either scalar validation or element validation fails, the STA or the MLD shall reject the peer’s authentication.
+If both the scalar and element from the peer’s SAE Commit message are successfully validated, a shared secret element, K, shall be derived using the scalar and element (peer-commit-scalar and PEER-COMMIT-ELEMENT, respectively) from the peer’s SAE Commit message and the STA’s or the MLD’s secret value.

 K = scalar-op(rand, (elem-op(scalar-op(peer-commit-scalar, PWE), PEER-COMMIT-ELEMENT)))

-If the shared secret element, K, is the identity element for the negotiated group (the value one for an FFC group or the point-at-infinity for an ECC group) the STA shall reject the peer’s authentication.
+If the shared secret element, K, is the identity element for the negotiated group (the value one for an FFC group or the point-at-infinity for an ECC group) the STA or the MLD shall reject the peer’s authentication.
 Otherwise, a secret value, k, shall be computed as:

 (…existing texts ….)

 Anti-clogging tokens

-A STA is required to do a considerable amount of work upon receipt of an SAE Commit message.
-This opens up the possibility of a distributed denial-of-service attack by flooding a STA with bogus SAE Commit messages from forged MAC addresses.
-To prevent this from happening, a STA shall maintain an Open counter in its SAE state machine indicating the number of open and unfinished protocol instances (see 12.4.5.1 (Message exchanges)).
-When that counter hits or exceeds dot11RSNASAEAntiCloggingThreshold, the STA shall respond to each SAE Commit message with a rejection that includes an Anti-Clogging Token field(#2534) statelessly bound to the sender of the SAE Commit message.
+A STA or a MLD is required to do a considerable amount of work upon receipt of an SAE Commit message.
+This opens up the possibility of a distributed denial-of-service attack by flooding a STA or a MLD with bogus SAE Commit messages from forged MAC addresses.
+To prevent this from happening, a STA or a MLD shall maintain an Open counter in its SAE state machine indicating the number of open and unfinished protocol instances (see 12.4.5.1 (Message exchanges)).
+When that counter hits or exceeds dot11RSNASAEAntiCloggingThreshold, the STA or MLD shall respond to each SAE Commit message with a rejection that includes an Anti-Clogging Token field(#2534) statelessly bound to the sender of the SAE Commit message.
 The sender of the SAE Commit message shall then include the(Ed) Anti-Clogging Token field(#2534) in a subsequent SAE Commit message.

 (…existing texts ….)